Special Track 2

 Taking the digitalization trend during the Covid-19 pandemic into account, it is almost certain that this progress will reshape the countries’ public services in the near future, especially in healthcare.
-Health services is becoming more digital, preventive, interconnected and patient-centered.
-Furthermore, in order to prevent health threats in the future, governments will pay special attention to data-driven policies for example by using Big Data.
-Legal, social, ethical or political factors in the national context have a substantial effect when taking policy decisions for making use of the available data in silos.
-On the other hand, patients or citizens produce each and every day health-related data by using mobile applications, wearables or having (digital) medical visits.
-Despite the challenges, the global trend indicates that increasingly more national public health systems, health insurances or sickness funds capitalize on digitalization by collecting and incorporating patients’ and citizens’ data into the intelligence they need.
+Health services are becoming more digital, preventive, interconnected and patient-centred.
+In order to prevent health threats governments will need to pay special attention to data-driven policies, for example by using Big Data.
+Legal, social, ethical or political factors in the national context have substantial effects when taking policy decisions for making use of the available data in different ‘silos’.
+On the other hand, patients and citizens produce each and every day health-related data by using mobile applications, wearables or having (digital) medical visits.
+Despite the challenges, the global trend indicates that increasingly more national public health systems, health insurances or sickness funds capitalize on digitalization by collecting and incorporating patients’ and citizens’ data into the intelligence they need for making decisions.

-Thematical topics in this Special Track will cover all the digital solutions that aim to bring innovative solutions to healthcare systems, including, but not limited to, the implementation of electronic patient records, personal health records, telehealth, health information exchange, health information systems for surveillance and the meaningful use of Big Data as well as Artificial Intelligence in health.
+Thematic topics in this Special Track are going to cover the digital solutions that aim to bring innovation to health systems, including, but not limited to, the implementation of electronic patient records, personal health records, telehealth, health information exchange, health information systems for surveillance and the meaningful use of Big Data as well as Artificial Intelligence in health.
 In doing so, we would like to explore the underlying governance factors in the countries that have enabled to put data-driven policies and innovative solutions into practice.
-From policymaking point of view, we are very much interested in finding an answer to close the “know-do” gap and would like to discuss with the colleagues the facilitators or the barriers through the lens of in political, economic, social and technological circumstances.
-With this in mind, country case studies, theoretical explanations, frameworks, surveys or interviews especially with policymakers that can shed light on the meaningful use of patients’ or citizens’ health-relevant data in decision-making will be welcomed in this Special Track.
-Digitalization of healthcare services seems to necessitate the right set-up in governments and a positive attitude of patients or citizens towards using these services.
-Thus, scholars working in this area can address this topic from push/pull sides giving details on supply (from government) or demand (from patients or citizens) factors.
+From a policymaking point of view, we are very much interested in finding answers to close the ‘know-do’ gap in innovation deployment and would like to discuss with the colleagues the facilitators and barriers through the lens of in political, economic, social and technological circumstances.
+With this in mind, country case studies, theoretical explanations, frameworks, surveys or interviews for instance with the policymakers that can shed light on the meaningful use of health-related data in decision-making are especially welcome in this Special Track.
+Innovation deployment seems to necessitate the right set-up in governments and a positive attitude of patients or citizens towards using these services.
+Thus, scholars working in this area can address this topic from push/pull sides giving insights into factors from supply (from government) or demand (from patients or citizens) parts in this Special Track.